Mouride Order: Renewer of Islam (Mujaddid)

 Amadou Bamba is considered a mujaddid (renewer of Islam) by his followers, citing a hadith that implies that God will send renewers of the faith every 100 years.
 The members of all the Senegalese brotherhoods claim that their founders were such renewers.
 The Mouride beliefs are based on Quranic and Sufi traditions and influenced by the Qadiri and Tijani brotherhoods, as well as the works by the scholar al-Ghazali.
 Amadou Bamba wrote more than 1000 books in Classical Arabic, all of which are based on the Quran and Hadith.
-Ahmadou Bamba said "If it's not in the Qur'an or Hadith, it's not from me".
+Ahmadou Bamba said, "If it's not in the Qur'an or Hadith, it's not from me".

 Mourides sometimes call their order the "Way of Imitation of the Prophet".
 Parents sometimes send their sons to live with the marabout as talibes rather than giving them a conventional education.
 These boys receive Islamic training and are instilled with the doctrine of hard work.

-Many Mourides consider the city of Touba as equally or even more important than Mecca.
+Many Mourides consider the city of Touba to be holy and extremely important.
 Pilgrims regularly come to Touba all year round, but the peak of the year is a mass pilgrimage called the Grand Màgal, which celebrates Bamba's return from exile.